 The drilling fluids market also includes completion, cementing, acidizing, stimulation and production fluids.
-The addressable size of these markets is significant and Bri-Chem continues to grow its business presence in each of these end use applications.
 Bri-Chem has the ability to mix and blend products to grow and adapt to the changing environment and needs of their clients.
 The distribution of chemical supplies and packaging in Canada is operated through Bri-Chem's blending and packaging facilities located in Acheson and Camrose, Alberta and its stimulation and production chemical blending facility is operated through SBS located in Calgary, Alberta.
 The distribution of cementing chemical supplies and packaging in the USA is operated through SCM located in Bakersfield, California.